 So, who knows?

-The 4% odd yearly increase may more than double in the years to come, making the final figure of how many emails does the average person receive per day much higher than the 376.4 billion emails according to the current projections.
+The 4% odd yearly increase may more than double in the years to come, making the final figure of the average number of emails received per day much higher than the 376.4 billion emails according to the current projections.

 But these are the macro figures of the total number of emails being sent per day worldwide.
-What we want to know is how many emails does the average person receive per day.
+What we want to know is the average number of emails per day.

 If we divide the total number of emails being received per day and divide it by the number of users being considered, we can get the average number per user per day.